 Obsessive Compulsive Disorder (OCD) – A Primer on Neurobiology, Diagnosis and Treatment

 The lifetime prevalence of OCD is believed to be between 1% and 3%, and patients can experience chronic or episodic OCD symptoms throughout their lifetime.
-OCD is a time-consuming and distressing mental state that has higher disability-adjusted years than Parkinson’s disease and multiple sclerosis, combined making OCD one of the top 10 most disabling medical conditions.
+OCD is a time-consuming and distressing psychiatric disorder that has higher disability-adjusted years than Parkinson’s disease and multiple sclerosis combined, making OCD one of the top 10 most disabling medical conditions.
+[WHO]

-OCD symptoms are time-consuming and distressing and are often accompanied with strong avoidance behaviours.
+OCD symptoms are often accompanied by strong avoidance behaviours.

 OCD is under-recognised, undertreated as well as frequently mistreated.
 We summarise the key diagnosis and treatment modalities in OCD based on the latest reviews.
 [Hirschtritt M et al, 2017], [Reddy et al, 2017], [Stein et al, 2019] , [Del Casale et al, 2019]